oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 #### Run the custom app:

 <blockquote>
-The instructions below assume that you are running the custom login app in a local linux/Mac laptop/desktop with Node JS installed.
-If you are running in a Windows box, necessary steps need to be taken to run a Node JS app.
+The instructions below assume that you are running the custom login app in a local linux/Mac laptop/desktop with Node.js installed.
+If you are running in a Windows box, necessary steps need to be taken to run a Node.js app.
 </blockquote>

 - From command line, download the source from github -